TomWhite46/CRUDBackEnd/readme.md

 ![Tester story](https://i.imgur.com/fs4Bdff.png)

-	2. on submission of a correct answer by the user, an patch request to increment the 	score of the word by one, and then submits a further get request for another random word.
+	2. On submission of a correct answer by the user, an patch request to increment the score of the word by 1, and then submits a further get request for another random word.

 	![Correct answer](https://i.imgur.com/aoMFRvq.png)

-	3. on submission of a correct answer, JS provides the answer, and then gets a new random word.
+	3. On submission of a correct answer, JS provides the answer, and then gets a new random word.

 	![Incorrect answer](https://i.imgur.com/pVtKquN.png)

 Further improvements could consist of:
 - Functionality to make the test appear as an overlay rather than a fixed form on the page.
 - Functionality to add warnings when deleting records.
-- Functionality to switch test to English -> icelandic.
+- Functionality to switch test to English -> Icelandic.

 <br><br>
 ### Project by Tom White